SidingsMedia/Sidings-Media-Railway-Controller/docs/boards/bootloader.rst

 Requirements
 ^^^^^^^^^^^^

-- Must verify that the firmware being uploaded is correct for the proccessor
+- Must verify that the firmware being uploaded is correct for the processor

 Other Boards
 ------------